open-hand/choerodon-oauth/README.md

 1. User login authorization :
     * The user completes the authorization in oauth through the username password.
-    * Oauth will produce an access_token based on the user and the authenticated client, and save it.
+    * Oauth will produce an `access_token` based on the user and the authenticated client, and save it.
 1. Access Resource Service Certification for user :
-    * The user requests carrying the access_token.
+    * The user requests carrying the `access_token`.
 After the oauth finishes checking, the request is forwarded by the gateway to the corresponding resource service.
     * Return a 401 error for user request illegally and jumps to the login page to reauthorize.
-Find the information you want here.

 ## Dependencies

 * mysql